ssu-humane/ssu-humane.github.io/_pages/home.md

 Research topics include, but are not limited to:
 - AI for Journalism and media studies
-- Bias in online data
+- Bias in online data / Fairness in AI models
 - Application of pretrained language models (e.g., BERT, GPT)
 - Multi-modal representation and its application